 What is the Police Ombudsman’s Office?

 An Ombudsman is an official who is appointed to investigate complaints by citizens or consumers.
 The Police Ombudsman for Northern Ireland investigates complaints from citizens living here about the conduct of police officers.
-He also investigates serious matters referred to him by the police, the courts and other official bodies if they feel it is in the public interest that a concern about the conduct of police officers should be the subject of an independent investigation
+She also investigates serious matters referred to her by the police, the courts and other official bodies if they feel it is in the public interest that a concern about the conduct of police officers should be the subject of an independent investigation

 The law which established the Police Ombudsman’s Office said it must carry out its duties in such a way as to win the confidence of the public and the police.
 That means its handling of complaints and its investigations must be independent of any improper influence from the police, from the Government and from any sectional community interest.

-Dr. Maguire was appointed by the First Minister and Deputy First Minister.
-His Office is funded by the Northern Ireland Executive’s Department of Justice and is accountable to the Northern Ireland Executive for the proper use of its funds.
+The Office is funded by the Northern Ireland Executive’s Department of Justice and is accountable to the Northern Ireland Executive for the proper use of its funds.

 The law gives the Police Ombudsman’s investigators the same type of powers as police officers: during the course of an investigating they can carry out searches, seize equipment and if necessary arrest police officers, for example.
 At the end of their investigation they can recommend that police officers should be prosecuted or disciplined.